Mollinak10/Linux-basics/Linux commands.md

 Hi everyone! 👋
-Welcome to Linux basic commands.
+Welcome to lesson 1️⃣ on Linux basic commands.
 You’ll learn how to navigate in Linux using the command line.

 **Getting started
 LINUX**